abrarullahhaqqani/The-HRIM-Kitchen-/README.md

 Contributor 4(SRR)
 > >For customizing and styling scrollbars in your Tailwind CSS project.

-Note all these commands are to be run in client only...
+"Note that all these commands are to be run on the client only."
 > Run: yarn add tailwind-scrollbar

 > Then, add the plugin in